allenlin90/programmingLearning/php/PHPForBeginnersBecomeAPHPMasterCMSProject/README.md

     ```

 ### Creating the Update Records Form
-1. We can take the connectoin code out to model the code.
+1. We can take the connection code out to model the code.
 For example, we can create a `db.php` in the same directory.
     ```php
     // db.php
     $connection = mysqli_connect('localhost', 'root', 'password', 'loginapp');